TechNejad/ml-project_beijing-air-quality/README.md

 # Beijing Air Quality Forecast: A Machine Learning Project

-This repository contains the complete work for a machine learning project that analyzes and forecasts air pollution in Beijing, using data from 2010 to 2014.
-The project culminates in a live, interactive web application that provides real-time air quality forecasts.
+This machine learning project explores air quality in Beijing from 2010 to 2014, focusing on predicting fine particulate matter (PM2.5) and how it evolves in relation to meteorological and seasonal factors.
+The dataset is a time series, with hourly readings of PM2.5 and weather conditions such as temperature, wind speed, and pressure.
+The project culminates in a live, interactive web application that provides real-time air quality information to users.

+This was a joint project for our Fundamentals of Machine Learning and Applied Programming for Data Science courses as part of the Artificial Intelligence For Sustainable Socieities (AISS) Master's program.
 ---

 ## Live Demo